Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 ---

 # Might your next grader be an AI?
-## Getting AI to grade student responses and much more
+## Getting GPT to grade student responses and much more
 This [paper on using GPT for partial credit grading](https://arxiv.org/abs/2412.06910) has been keeping me really busy for the past couple of months (in addition to an incredible trip back to China).
-The paper is really long because I promised too many things to the editors of the special journal collection that I'm submitting the paper to, which I only realized after I actually started working on it.
+The paper is really long because I promised too many things to the editors of the special journal collection that I'm submitting the it to, which I only realized after I actually started working on it.

 Long story short, I figured out how to get GPT-4o to:
-1. Assign partial credit of students' written response to common physics problems according to multi-point rubric
+1. Assign partial credit of students' written response to common physics problems according to a multi-point rubric
-2. Generate grading justification a grading confidence index for humans to review, and
+2. Generate grading justification and a grading confidence index for humans to review, and
 3. Write feedback to students about why they received the scores that they got.

-Yes, GPT can do all of those efficiently and consistently, while still allowing humans to have sufficient oversight on the grading process.
-In fact, I feel that I have more control over machine grader than over human grader, because AI meticulously writes down why it assigns each point.
-I can't remember when was the last time I asked my human grader to justify their own grading, and most of the time the graders have already forgotten their reasoning after all the grading is done.
+Yes, GPT can do all of those efficiently and consistently, while allowing humans to have extensive oversight on the grading process.
+In fact, I feel that I have more control over the AI grader than over human graders, as AI meticulously writes down why it assigns each point.
+I can't remember when was the last time I asked my human grader to justify their own grading, and most of the time they had already forgotten everything when they are done with the last paper.

 I'm hoping to write a series of posts explaining the paper in a more reader friendly way (junk food summaries), including how the research actually unfolded (sometimes quite dramatically), explaining the technique that I used for new comers to GenAI, and sharing some (hopefully) interesting thoughts and opinions that didn't get into the paper.